Resources: Know Before You Go

 Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.

-Students will receive their bill from the Bursar's Office in December, however, this will not include pending financial aid and/or scholarships.
 Find payment plan optionsdue datesbilling detailstuition cost estimates and more through the Bursar's Office website.

 Check for items that may prevent aid from releasing to your Bursar student account.
 Log into UAccess Student Center to check your Notice/Hold sections & To Do List section.
 If you have any financial aid items listed, read the message carefully and take any action being requested.
 Normal processing time for items turned into our office is 2-3 weeks for review.
 During the beginning of each semester, this timeframe may increase due to the volume our office receives.
-Learn what the status of your to do list item means.

 To view the status of your financial aid in your Student Center: